sehrope/node-snake-juice/README.md

 ], 4096);
 ```

-## Create with a lot of customzied options
+## Create with a lot of customized options
 ```typescript
 const keyAndCert = await SnakeJuice.generate({
     // Too small for real usage but fine for testing